-You are not required to have legal help when it comes to filing for a divorce.
+You are not required to have legal help when you are filing for a divorce.
 That said, your spouse may be asking for too much when it comes to fairly splitting the assets.
 It is also helpful to have a Cypress, Texas family lawyer on your side when it comes to what kinds of paperwork need to be filed and what the deadlines are.
 An attorney can also help make sure your children are safe and have the appropriate custody arrangement during and after the divorce.

 Texas is considered a “no-fault” state for divorce.
 That means you don’t have to write down any personal information for why you are getting a divorce when filing the paperwork.

 While you may not have gone through the same marriage process as other people, Texas still considers you to be married in a common-law marriage.
 Although it is not the case in every situation, you may need to file a divorce petition to formally leave your spouse.
 You can speak with your attorney if you are not sure about the details of this.

 A court can give grandparents custody of their grandchildren but it is important to know that a court will not consider this an ideal situation.
 Grandparents will need to show that harm will come to their grandchildren if they stay in their parents’ custody.